sesh9096/sesh9096.github.io/projects.md

 [github](https://www.github.com/sesh9096/wayland-widgets)

-An experiment in creating graphical widgets using Wayland written in zig
+An experiment in creating graphical widgets using wlr-layer-shell wayland protocols written in zig.
 # School Projects
 ## Capstone Project: Sentiment Analysis and Monitoring For Coursera
 This project was completed for the capstone course of a BS in Computer Science.